When Some Websites Do Not Open On Your Computer – Troubleshooting Guide

 If you have recently switched from Open DNS or Google’s public DNS server to a DNS server provided by your Internet service provider, flushing the DNS cache might just help.

-It is very much possible that the default DNS server of your ISP is having problems retrieving specific websites, so you can try using Google’s public DNS or Open DNS as an alternative and check whether you can access the website which never loads.
-Related reading: Solving 500 website not available error using Google’s Public DNS
+It is very much possible that the default DNS server of your ISP is having problems retrieving specific websites, so you can try using Google’s public DNS or Open DNS as an alternative and check whether you can access the site, which never loads.
+Related reading: Solving 500 website not available error using Google’s Public DNS.

 Type 192.168.1.1 in your browser’s address bar and access the router’s preferences page.
 Do a soft reboot of the router and restart your browser when the router has finished booting.

 This mechanism ensures that your router renews the IP address of each system attached to the device, and there are no IP address conflicts between two or more computers or mobile devices using the same computer network.
 On rare occasions, a misconfiguration in your network might be a reason why some websites never open on your computer, so doing a soft reboot in the router might bring back things to normal.